 DUIs and the DMV Process

-After a DUI arrest in California, you only have 10 days to request a DMV hearing in order to keep your license to drive.
+Remember to contact your DUI defense lawyer within 10 days to allow them time to file your DMV hearing request.
 If you do not request the DMV hearing on time, your license will automatically be suspended after 30 days.

 After your arrest, the police will confiscate your driver’s license and give you a DMV paper that will act as your temporary license.
 It may take you a couple of times reading through that paper to understand what it really says, what the consequences are, and how you can fight your license suspension.
 Unfortunately, the DMV does not make it all that easy to request a DMV hearing.

 Fortunately, a DUI defense attorney with experience filing for DMV hearings and representing clients before DMV hearings will be able to quickly make sure your DMV hearing request gets scheduled in a timely manner, so you can keep your license to drive.